 Leftover Eggplant Make a Savoury Caponata Tart

 He does, however, love caponata.
-And so do I. But caponata does not a meal make.
-So I created a savoury caponata tart, and for some culinary fun put the pastry on top, over the fillings.
+And so do I. But caponata does not make a meal.
+So I created a savoury caponata tart, and for some culinary fun, I put the pastry on top of the fillings.
 Continue reading here for the original article.

 Upside Down Caponata Tart

-If you're looking for a recipe to remind you of bright, fresh summer flavours, this tart is perfect!
+This tart is perfect if you're looking for a recipe to remind you of bright, fresh summer flavours!
 The Mediterranean juices combine beautifully for a gorgeous appetizer that's sure to impress.

 Ingredients